ms-iot/content/en-US/Docs/FTP.md

 ## Accessing your files over FTP<a name="accessftp"/>
 ___
-* The FTP server on your Windows 10 IoT Core device starts automatically on boot.
+* The FTP server on your IoT Core device starts automatically on boot.
 In order to connect to it, you need the IP address of your device.
 You can find the IP address on the default app that boots when your device starts.
-* The FTP server on your Windows 10 IoT Core device starts automatically on boot.
-In order to connect to it, you need the IP address of your device.
-You can find the IP address on the default app that boots when your device starts.

     ![DefaultApp on Windows IoT Core]({{site.baseurl}}/Resources/images/DefaultApp.png)

-* Once you have the IP, open up **File Explorer** on your PC and type `ftp://<TARGET_DEVICE>`, where `<TARGET_DEVICE>` is either the name or the IP address of your Windows 10 IoT Core device, then hit Enter.
+* Once you have the IP, open up **File Explorer** on your PC and type `ftp://<TARGET_DEVICE>`, where `<TARGET_DEVICE>` is either the name or the IP address of your device, then hit Enter.
 Enter your administrator username and password if prompted.

     ![FTP explorer]({{site.baseurl}}/Resources/images/ftp/ftp_explorer.png)